newrelic/nr1-datalyzer/README.md

 ## Usage

-The Datalyzer enables a user to explore, slice and dice Event and Metric data in NRDB in a simple, fast and intuitive way.
+The Datalyzer enables a user to explore, slice and dice event and metric data in NRDB in a simple, fast and intuitive way.

 ![screenshot](./screenshots/screenshot.png)